Grants and Other Financial Assistance Programs: FY2016

 - onsite, online, and telephone technical assistance.

-Providers for the required technical assistance activities will be selected by the Executive Office of Education (EOE).
+Providers for the required technical assistance activities may be selected by the Executive Office of Education (EOE) in collaboration with the grantee.

 - the title, number, and credit status of the courses in which each student was enrolled;